How to Build a Simple Entry Arbor for a Charming Front Yard

 Lay the four top rails so narrow sides face up.
 Using the square, measure, and mark the spacing (4-1/2 inches apart) for the 13 top pieces (C).

 Install the marked top rails (B) using three 2-inch screws per joint.
 Check for square.
 Using the marks on the top of the top rails, install the top 2x2s (C) with 3-inch screws.
 Tip: For easier installation, predrill holes in just one of the 2x2s, then use it to measure and mark the holes on the remaining 2x2s.
 If using, screw in the optional decorative brackets with 1-inch screws; fill holes with the manufacturer's wooden plugs.

-7. Finish.
 Give the arbor a coat of white exterior stain as we did, or let it weather.
-To paint, first coat with primer followed by exterior latex.
+To paint your DIY arbor, first coat with a primer followed by exterior latex.